IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

 1. In the **Welcome** screen, click on your project name in the **Recently updated projects** card.
 1. Go to the **Assets** tab, and click the name of your notebook in the **Notebooks** card.
 1. In the notebook visualisation screen, click the :pencil2: icon (pencil) in the top horizontal bar to enable editing.
-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to install the [SQL-Cloundant Connector](https://developer.ibm.com/clouddataservices/docs/ibm-data-science-experience/integrate/use-python-notebook-to-load-cloudant-data-into-spark/).
+1. In an empty cell, paste and execute (with `Shift+Enter`) the Python code below to install the [SQL-Cloundant Connector](https://developer.ibm.com/clouddataservices/docs/ibm-data-science-experience/integrate/use-python-notebook-to-load-cloudant-data-into-spark/).

     ```Python
     import pixiedust
     pixiedust.installPackage("org.apache.bahir:spark-sql-cloudant_2.11:0")
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to instantiate and start a Spark session.
+1. In an empty cell, paste and execute the Python code below to instantiate and start a Spark session.

     ```Python
     from pyspark.sql import SparkSession
     spark = SparkSession.builder.getOrCreate()
     ```

-1. In an empty cell, paste and execute (`Shift+Enter`) the Python code below to define the reader function.
-The `host`, `username` and `password` variables are those defined in the `Credentials-WS` JSON file.
+1. In an empty cell, paste and execute the Python code below to define the reader function.
+The `CLOUDANT_HOST`, `CLOUDANT_USERNAME` and `CLOUDANT_PASSWORD` variables are those defined in the `Credentials-WS` JSON file.

     ```Python
     def readDataFrameFromCloudant(database):